 This Part is full of experimental results, exploring how "the language suite — what abilities you have if you have human language" [p.
 10] evolved.
 Chapters:

-Which Doyle and McCowan applied Zipf's law to dolphin communication, they discovered that, like human language, it had a slope of -1.
-A dolphin's signal ... had structure and complexity. ... signals produced by squirrel monkeys ... [have a slope of] -0.6, suggesting that they have a less complex form of vocalization.'
-And see the application of entropy to information as [p.143-4] 'developed by Claude Shannon, who ... [calculated] how much information was actually passing through a given phone wire.
+developed by Claude Shannon, who ... [calculated] how much information was actually passing through a given phone wire.
 Entropy can be measured regardless of what is being communicated because instead of gauging meaning, it computes the information content of a signal.
 The more complex a signal is, the more information it can carry.
 Entropy can indicate the complexity of a signal like speech or whistling, even if the person measuring the signal doesn't know what it means. ...
 SETI plans to use entropy to evaluate signals from outer space ... to give us an idea about the intelligence of the beings that transmitted the signal even if we can't decode the message itself. ...
 Human languages are approximately ninth-order entropy, which means that if you had a nine-word (or shorter) sequence from, say, English, you would have a chance of guessing what might come next.
 If the sequence is ten words or more, you'll have no chance of guessing the next word correctly.
 The simplest forms of communication have first-order entropy.
-Squirrel monkeys have second or third-order, and dolphins measure higher, around fourth-order.'
+Squirrel monkeys have second or third-order, and dolphins measure higher, around fourth-order. |

 ...
-Rather than thinking of syntax as a set of computational algorithms, Jackendorf and Pinker call it a "sophisticated accounting system" for tracking the various layers of relationship and meaning that can be encoded in speech and then decoded by a listener.'
+Rather than thinking of syntax as a set of computational algorithms, Jackendorf and Pinker call it a "sophisticated accounting system" for tracking the various layers of relationship and meaning that can be encoded in speech and then decoded by a listener. |

 Language is constituted of an aggregate of different traits and processes